nftrueb/The-Trust-Diamond/README.md

 ## Team Information

 Although from the same Value Stream, most of us never worked together but heard about the good work each one of us have been doing.
-Our team members came together because we wanted to use this opportunity to know each other and be able to learn from each other.
+Our team members came together as we wanted to use this opportunity to know each other, be able to learn from each other and develop something that will
+* Help Discover with Business and reduced losses
+* Help our customers with great experience

 | Name | Business Unit |
 | --- | --- |